radioactiveAHM/cf-scanner/README.md

  "HTTP/3": false, // Use HTTP version 3 or not.
  "Method": "random", // Scanning method.
-Values can be random or linear "Upload": false, // Enable upload latency test "UploadSize": 65536 // The size of the buffer to upload }
+Values can be random or linear "Upload": false, // Enable upload latency test "UploadSize": 65536, // The size of the buffer to upload, "Padding": true, // Enable padding in HTTP requests by adding random text as cookies.
+This helps eliminate fixed-size requests, enhancing security and privacy.
+ "PaddingSize": "50-500" // Padding size range.
+}
 ```